NetSAIL-UCI/Phoenix/README.md

 # 1. Artifact Goals

 The instructions will reproduce the key results in Figures 5, 6, 7, and 8 in Section 6 of the submission.
-That is, the following instructions will lead you to test the Phoenix Controller in (1) Real-world Clusters, and (2) Standalone simulator environments.
+That is, the following instructions will lead you to test the Phoenix Controller in (1) Real-world Kubernetes (k8s) cluster, and (2) Standalone simulator environments.

 The entire artifact process can take around 10-12 hours.